-The Style pane controls formatting for an entire component, that is, an entire drawing, labels component, or images.
+The Style pane controls the visual appearance of layers such as drawings, labels, or images.
 Style settings include choices of colors and symbology in drawings, fonts and sizes in labels layers and choices of channels and other display attributes within images.
+The Style pane also controls the formatting of table fields shown in tables.

 Shift-click the pane's name tab to undock the pane.
 Shift-click the title bar to dock it again, or right-click the title bar and choose Dock.
 An undocked pane can be resized and moved anywhere on our Windows desktop.
 Close a docked pane by choosing its tab and then pressing the X button to close.
 Close an undocked pane by right-clicking the title bar and choosing Close.

-When working with undocked Style panes, we should size the pane to provide more vertical room when working with thematic formats.
+When using undocked Style panes, resize the pane to provide more vertical room for controls when working with thematic formats.

 Choosing the Style pane we can click on one of the Style properties, such as Fill Color for areas, to see the formatting being applied.